Dean Coady OBE SRMC

 In Summary

-The Borders Project – for Adult Safeguarders 3hrs duration, up to 60 learners
+County Lines and Street Crimes – for Adult Safeguarders 3.5 hrs duration, up to 65 learners

 A ‘County Lines’ Response – Combatting Child Criminal Exploitation and Knife-Crime